digime/digime-sdk-nodejs/guides/start.md

 const digimeSDK = init({ applicationId: <my-unique-application-id> });
 ```

-To see all the other options when initializing the SDK, please take a look [here](../fundamentals/initialise-sdk.html).
+To see all the other options for initializing the SDK, please take a look [here](../fundamentals/initialise-sdk.html).

 ## Using the SDK
 * Use digi.me to [read data from your users](read-data-overview.html).